 - Lone working may include:

 - Late working

 - Home or site visits

-- · Weekend working.
+- Weekend working.

 - Site manager duties

 - Site cleaning duties

 - Working in a single occupancy office

 Potentially dangerous activities, such as those where there is a risk of falling from height, will not be undertaken when working alone.
-If there are any doubts about the task to be performed, then the task will be postponed until other staff members are available.
+If there are any doubts about the task to be performed, then the task will be postponed a time where any risk can be managed appropriately.